WIAA boys team tennis: Three La Crosse Aquinas players look to become two-sport champions

-Tennis probably isn’t a sport many high school football players consider playing in their offseason, but the two stand on equal footing to Aquinas High School sophomore Shane Willenbring.
+Tennis probably isn’t a sport many high school football players consider playing in their offseason, but the two stand on equal footing for Aquinas High School sophomore Shane Willenbring.

 Willenbring isn’t the only Blugolds tennis player who spent the fall in pads.
-Seniors Ethan Schambrefer and Paulie Reuteman Jr. were on the same team that won the WIAA Division 5 football championship in the fall.
-Several months later, the three have a chance to do it again with a bid in the WIAA Division 2 boys’ tennis team championship Saturday.
+Seniors Ethan Schamberger and Paulie Reuteman Jr. were on the same team that won the WIAA Division 5 football championship in the fall.
+Several months later, the three have a chance to do it again with a bid in the Division 2 boys team tennis tournament Saturday.

-Schambrefer and Rueteman each have experience in separate doubles contests in the individual doubles championships last week.
-Schambrefer and freshman Mitchell Fortney (16-8) won their opening round contest in straight sets 7-6, 6-2 against Watertown Luther Prep before being eliminated by the top-seeded team from Milwaukee's University School.
+Schamberger and Reuteman each have experience in separate doubles contests in the individual doubles championships last week.
+Schamberger and freshman Mitchell Fortney (16-8) won their opening round contest in straight sets 7-6, 6-2 against Watertown Luther Prep before being eliminated by the top-seeded team from Milwaukee’s University School.

 People are also reading…

-Rueteman and sophomore Samuel Dickinson (20-4) played the second-seed doubles team from Brookfield Academy, losing in straight sets 6-2, 6-0.
+Reuteman and sophomore Samuel Dickinson (20-4) played the second-seeded doubles team from Brookfield Academy, losing in straight sets 6-2, 6-0.

 “I think experience helps a lot coming in with an open mind and knowing what to expect having already won at state,” Willenbring said.
 “Knowing what it feels like, you want that feeling again.
 It feels amazing.”